 What is it about trauma that can have such a seductive pull?
-Can our bodies actually become addicted to trauma and its effect on us?
+Can our bodies become addicted to trauma and its effect on us?

 Bessel van der Kolk also found many survivors of past trauma often went back to risky environments or abusive relationships even after making significant progress in therapy (2).

 For those without trauma exposure, this desire may be hard to understand.